omarnour7/myosa-interrupt-zero/interrupt-zero.md

   A high-G spike without a matching pressure spike (e.g., a heavy pothole) is filtered out as a routine road anomaly.

-### **3. Touchless, Interrupt-Driven HMI**
+### **3. Touchless, Interrupt-Driven HMI (Design)**

-Instead of continuously polling the APDS9960 gesture sensor over I²C, its interrupt pin is wired directly to an external interrupt-enabled GPIO.
-The gesture engine stays fully asleep until a hand enters the 10 cm proximity envelope, waking an isolated ISR on Core 1.
+The gesture interface is architected around the APDS9960's interrupt pin, wired directly to an external interrupt-enabled GPIO instead of continuous I²C polling.
+The gesture engine is designed to stay fully asleep until a hand enters the 10 cm proximity envelope, waking an isolated ISR on Core 1.
 Gestures are decoded via a software state machine:

 * **Swipe Left/Right** — switch between OLED telemetry panels (artificial horizon w/ angular roll, and cabin climate/ambient light index)
 * **Swipe Up/Down** — acknowledge and clear minor threshold alerts without requiring visual attention

+*This subsystem is implemented at the firmware/wiring level; full end-to-end gesture calibration is ongoing.*

 ### **4. Black-Box Fail-Safe & Mobile Sync**

 Under normal operation, the SSD1306 draws a live graphical dashboard.
 The instant the fusion loop confirms a crash, the firmware halts normal rendering and enters an **Emergency Black-Box Routine**, freezing peak acceleration, force vectors, and pressure deltas on-screen — readable even if the vehicle loses connection to the main infotainment system.

-In parallel, telemetry is packed into binary arrays and streamed over BLE to the MYOSA Android app.
-When the app detects the Critical Accident Flag, it compiles the local telemetry log, auto-exports the 5-second pre-impact data stream to `.xlsx` for forensic review, and triggers emergency location sharing.
+In parallel, telemetry is packed into binary arrays for streaming over BLE to our companion **Flutter app**, which — once integration is complete — will compile the local telemetry log, auto-export the 5-second pre-impact data stream to `.xlsx` for forensic review, and trigger emergency location sharing.
+The BLE payload format and firmware-side packet assembly are implemented; app-side integration is in progress.

 ---